Graph distances of continuum long-range percolation: The case

-Thus, as argued before, an application of Chebyshev's inequality yields that there is an isolated interval which contains at least $cN^{\frac{2}{3}}$ local cut intervals with high probability.
-Denote this interval by $I_{i^*}$.
-Let $K=K(I_{i^*})$ be the number of edges between $I_{i^*}$ and $I_{i^*-1}$.
-We estimate $\mathbb{E}[ K(I_{i^*})]$ as follows.
-By a conditioning argument
+Thus, as argued before, an application of Chebyshev's inequality yields that there is an almost isolated interval which contains at least $cN^{\frac{1}{3}}$ local cut points with high probability.
+Denote this interval by $J_{i^*}$.
+Let $K=K(J_{i^*})$ be the number of edges between $J_{i^*}$ and $J_{i^*-1}$.
+We estimate $\mathbb{E}[ K(J_{i^*})]$ as follows.
+We obtain